Grounding exercises: 2 techniques for self-balance

 Next, imagine a curved beam of light or energy travelling from your heart to the core of the Earth.

-From the core to your heart, a complementary curved energy beam extends (completing a pointed oval).
+A complementary curved energy beam extends from the core to your heart (completing a pointed oval).

 Feel the link between your heart and the centre of the Earth.